Tesla Model Y 2026 Custom Lock Sounds USB Instructions

 4. Install in Your Model Y

-- Select Sentry Mode
+- Select Lock Sound

 5. Test Your Sound

-Model Y-Specific Tips
+Model Y-Specific Troubleshooting

 Which USB port on the Model Y is best for custom sounds?